|Course Title||Clinical Exercise (P.G. Cert.)|

 Students will obtain credit for satisfactory engagement with lectures, by carrying out the required course work, and by successful timely completion of online examinations and designated assignments.

-This course, subject to council approval, is open to those with an honors primary degree in Physiotherapy, Medicine, Nursing, Occupational Therapy, Nutrition/Dietetics and Physiology.
+This course is open to those with an honors primary degree in Physiotherapy, Medicine, Nursing, Occupational Therapy, Nutrition/Dietetics and Physiology.
 Applicants with other qualifications will be assessed on an individual basis by the course selection panel.

 Applicants must also have a fluent command of the English language.
 Students whose first language is not English will need a recognised English language qualification in line with the requirements as laid down in section 1.5 of the Postgraduate Calendar part 3 document.